 With the advent of mosfets, switching huge power through compact packages has become particularly feasible.

-Take for example the proposed high current mosfet IRFP2907 (has no relation to 2N2907) which could be used for triggering currents exceeding 200 amps, exclusively suitable for wind turbine generators. application
+Take for example the proposed high current mosfet IRFP2907 (has no relation to 2N2907) which could be used for switching currents exceeding 200 amps, exclusively suitable for wind turbine generators. application

 Although this device is designed specifically for automotive applications, the extreme range of this device can be effectively employed for many other applications such as inverters, wind turbines, soar inverters etc.